notts1215/data_pipeline/README.md

 By utilizing some functions via 'import cv2', one can get basic info from image sets(in this case the dataset under the path defined in step1.1)
 <br>For each image, I calculate its width and height, together with the number of faces detected.
 Then combine the info with the encrypted value of each image, together with a file name (use either encrypted value or file name as a primary key) into a JSON format string for storage purposes.
 #### WHAT CAN BE FURTHER DONE
 For this simple scenario, I used default functions in cv2.
-However, as mentioned in the interview, in practice one can use some new algorithms developed by Mr.Qi and other colleagues to extract more valuable info from an image.
+However, as mentioned in the interview, in practice one can use some new algorithms developed by colleagues to extract more valuable info from an image.

 ### 1.3 Load
 In this section, I use Hive to store data and Spark for calculation.
 In the DWD script, I just simply use the embedded function in Hive and separate the whole JSON value in ODS into columns respectively.